-There were 135 CCGs across England in 2020/21 and following a further series of mergers there are now 106 in operation.
-Their purpose is to commission most of the hospital and community NHS services in the local areas for which they are responsible.
+There were 135 CCGs across England in 2020/21 and following a further series of mergers there were 106 in operation in 2021/22.
+Their purpose was to commission most of the hospital and community NHS services in the local areas for which they are responsible.

 Commissioning involves deciding what services are needed for diverse local populations, and ensuring that they are provided.

-CCGs are assured by NHS England, which retains responsibility for commissioning primary care services such as GP and dental services, as well as some specialised hospital services.
-Many GP services are now co-commissioned with CCGs.
+CCGs were assured by NHS England, which retains responsibility for commissioning primary care services such as GP and dental services, as well as some specialised hospital services.
+Many GP services were also co-commissioned with CCGs when the latter were in operation.

-There are currently 42 STPs covering all of England.
-These partnerships involve local NHS organisations and councils drawing up shared proposals to improve health and care in the areas they serve.
+There are currently 42 Integrated Care Systems (ICSs) covering all of England as of July 2022.
+These involve local NHS organisations and councils drawing up shared proposals to improve health and care in the areas they serve.
 They were created to bring local health and care leaders together to plan around the long-term needs of local communities.

 These regions are: East of England; Midlands; London; North East & Yorkshire; North West; South East; and South West.